 MPI software from SGI can internally use the XPMEM kernel module to provide direct access to data on remote partitions and to provide single copy operations to local data.
-Any pages used by these operations are prevented from paging by the XPMEM kernel module.
+Any pages used by these operations are prevented from paging by the cat /proc/xpmem/5562 pages pinned by XPMEM: 17

+XPMEM kernel module.
 As of the SGI ProPack 3 Service Pack 5 and SGI Propack 4 for Linux releases, if an administrator needs to temporarily suspend a MPI application to allow other applications to run, they can unpin these pages so they can be swapped out and made available for other applications.